-The Ordinance on the Terms, Procedures and Bodies to Perform Disaster Risk Analysis, Assessment and Mapping30 stipulates the terms, conditions and government entities responsible for the analysis, assessment and mapping of disaster risks on the territory of the Republic of Bulgaria.
+The Ordinance on the Terms, Procedures and Bodies to Perform Disaster Risk Analysis, Assessment and Mapping stipulates the terms, conditions and government entities responsible for the analysis, assessment and mapping of disaster risks on the territory of the Republic of Bulgaria.

-It defines five potential disaster risks: seismic risk, flood risk, nuclear or radiation emergency risk, geological risk (landslides, rockfalls, active faults and other geological processes).
-The period for analysis, assessment and mapping is six years and the competent bodies to perform these actions are the:
+It defines four potential disaster risks: seismic risk, flood risk, nuclear or radiation emergency risk, and geological risk (landslides, rockfalls, active faults, and other geological processes).
+The period for analysis, assessment and mapping is six years and the competent bodies to perform these actions are the following:

-- Ministry of Regional Development and Public Works for seismic (including earthquakes) and geological (including landslides, mudslides, rockfalls) risks; - Ministry of Environment and Water for flood risks; - Ministry of Agriculture, Food and Forestry for forest fire risks; and
+- Ministry of Regional Development and Public Works (MoRDPW) for seismic (including earthquakes) and geological (including landslides, mudslides, rockfalls) risks - Ministry of Environment and Water (MoEW) for flood risks - Ministry of Agriculture, Food and Forestry for forest fire risks - Nuclear Regulatory Agency for the nuclear and radiological emergency risks